 Behind me, I hear Mrs. Layton alleging “suicide” and it finally dawns on me why they’re here.
 Oh no!
 The car was running.
 I was in a running car with the windows up.
 They think I was trying to….

 “Michael!
 Michael!”
 I’m darting through the crowd in “Beast Mode,” shaking off outstretched hands with the patented Marshawn Lynch stiff arm.

 At the front door, I stop to catch my breath.
 Whew.
 My fondest memories are the hours I spent with my dad watching football.
 I’d played in the backyard with my older brother, Derrick, and the two boys from next door, Curtis and Sammy; taking advantage of their need for a fourth person.
 I use to dream about being the first girl to play in the NFL.

 “Michael!”
 Climbing the stairs, my left leg cramps from all of the running.
 I pause, holding onto the banister, when the cop comes through the open door.
 I drag my lame limb up the rest of the stairs.

 “Get up!”
 Michael is struggling to free himself from the tangled sheets and his deflated vinyl mistress.
 Ignoring me, the cop reaches over and pulls a dazed Michael to his feet.

 “Tysha, what the **** is going on?”
-Throughout four years of dating and five years of marriage, we’ve argued, but I’ve only experienced the occasional expletive.
-I’ve never heard Michael really cuss before.
+Throughout four years of dating and five years of marriage, we’ve argued, but I’ve never heard Michael cuss.
 I’m not sure how I feel about it.